0m4r/webuntis-api/Readme.md

 - [Online docs](/)
 - Upstream inspiration: built on top of the work in [SchoolUtils/WebUntis](https://github.com/SchoolUtils/WebUntis).

-In case you need the official Untis API spec (PDF), you must request it directly from Untis.
-It cannot be redistributed here.

 ## Monorepo layout

 - `packages/webuntis-api` — core library source, Rollup build, Jest tests.